 The Faculty of Veterinary Medicine at University College Dublin (UCD) was established in 1946 and was located in Ballsbridge for many years.
 The campaign for a new Veterinary School on UCD's Belfield campus was launched in 1992.
 Ten years later, the new school opened there in June 2002.
 After a restructuring in the University, the Veterinary School was merged with the School of Agriculture and Food Science in 2005, before again becoming an autonomous School in September 2011.

-Welcome - Fáilte - from Professor Michael Doherty, Dean & Head of School
+Welcome - Fáilte - from Professor Rory Breathnach, Dean & Head of School

 As Dean and Head of School, I take great pleasure and pride in welcoming you to the UCD School of Veterinary Medicine, the only school of Veterinary Medicine on the island of Ireland.
 Accredited by the Royal College of Veterinary Surgeons (RCVS), the European Association of Establishments for Veterinary Education (EAEVE), the Australasian Veterinary Boards Council (AVBC) and the Veterinary Council of Ireland (VCI), our MVB degree programme is one of only seven in Europe fully accredited by the American Veterinary Medical Association (AVMA).
 Our School is currently ranked 39th in the QS World University Rankings by Subject.
 Our unique 4-year BSc programme in Veterinary Nursing is accredited by the EU Accreditation Committee for Veterinary Nurse Education (ACOVENE) and the VCI.